micap-hpcn/virtual-clusters/README.md

 The stack will create the following resources:

 * Two IAM policies to grant the necessary permissions to the head and compute nodes.
-These policies are attached as inline policies to the predefined IAM role `LabRole`, which is generally available in AWS Academy Learner Labs.
+These policies are attached as inline policies to the predefined IAM role `LabRole`, which is generally available in AWS Academy Learner
+Labs.
 Due to the limitations of IAM in these labs, it is required to manually enable the creation of these policies the first time the template is used.
 * A security group that allows SSH traffic from the Internet and traffic between Slurm nodes
 * A launch template that will be used to launch compute nodes
 * A placement group.
 The creation of this resource is optional.
-It can be used to launch all the compute nodes inside the same placement group.
+IMPORTANT NOTICE: do NOT use placement groups because they are not supported in AWS Academy Learner Labs.
 * The head node.
 The stack returns the instance ID of the head node.

 The plugin is configured with a single partition `aws` and a single node group `node` that contains up to 8 instances launched in on-demand mode.